-Hence why, this morning, I sent an email to Ben Higgins, the former Bachelor, nonchalantly giving him my phone number.
+Hence why, this morning, I sent an email to a particular gentleman, nonchalantly giving him my phone number.

 But flying into JFK, it was a bit of a jarring reality check, from the cozy mountain oasis I left that morning.

 Whenever I’m with my parents, I suddenly become super aware of how potentially dangerous New York City is.
 I mean, living here, that thought never even crosses my mind.
 Frankly, I feel safer in Manhattan than I do back in Ohio.
 But, whenever I spend time with my parental units, I suddenly see my existence through their eyes – and the worries it presents them.

 So walking into JFK, I saw several military soldiers, in uniform, patrolling the airport with big rifles.
 And honestly it scared me a little bit.

 But I proceeded to schlep my bags down to the subway, and waited on the Queens platform for the train to take me on the long trip back to Manhattan.

 And it was getting dark, and – not that I was getting scared – I mean, I was happy as a clam, chomping away on my baby carrots and listening to a Bachelor recap podcast – but I noticed four police officers, patrolling the platform.